Hauer-Heinrich/hh_simple_job_posts/README.md

 ### optional

 * [hh_seo] - works well with: https://github.com/Hauer-Heinrich/hh_seo - required if you want use Partial/MetaTags.html
-* Can be used with the simple API of https://www.talentstorm-bewerbermanagement.de/ [see constants for options]

 ### Installation
 ... like any other TYPO3 extension